botandrose/mu/README.md

 * Mu is an abbreviation of [Mustache](https://github.com/janl/mustache.js), both in name and in functionality.

 ## Version History
+* 0.2
+    * Rewrote event handling to be smaller and simpler, but now relies on being rendered in a Shadow DOM
 * 0.1
     * Initial Release